-Glucosamine, especially glucosamine sulfate, is harvested from the shells of shellfish and put into dietary supplements.
-It can also be made in the laboratory.
+Glucosamine, especially glucosamine sulfate, is taken from the shells of shellfish and put into dietary supplements.
+A synthetic form is also be made in laboratories.

-Although similar, the three forms may not have the same effect when used as dietary supplements.
+Although similar, they may have different effects when used as dietary supplements.

-Most studies that have examined the potential health benefits of glucosamine have focused on glucosamine sulfate.
+Most studies into the potential health benefits of glucosamine have focused on glucosamine sulfate.

-The NIH also commented that some glucosamine sulfate products do not contain what their labeling states - tests showed from 0% to 100% glucosamine content.
-In other tests, when the label claimed the product had glucosamine hydrochloride, it was glucosamine sulfate.
+The NIH points out that glucosamine sulfate products do not always contain the ingredients listed on their label.
+Tests have shown that glucosamine content can range from 0 percent to 100 percent, or that when the label claimed the product had glucosamine hydrochloride, it was really glucosamine sulfate.

 Glucosamine is vital for building cartilage.
-Cartilage is a flexible, tough connective tissue found in several areas of the body.
+Cartilage is a flexible, tough connective tissue found in several parts of the body.
 This fine, rubbery tissue functions as padding, a cushion for bones and joints.

-Joint cartilage requires glucosamine because it is a precursor for glycosaminoglycans (glucosamine makes glycosaminoglycans).
-Glycosaminoglycans are a major component of joint cartilage.
+Joint cartilage requires glucosamine because it is needed to produce glycosaminoglycans, a major component of joint cartilage.